Professor Ruth Ahnert, BA MPhil PhD (Cambridge)

-With Sebastian E. Ahnert, Tudor Networks of Power (in progress)
+Ruth Ahnert, Sebastian E. Ahnert, Tudor Networks of Power (under contract with Oxford University Press)

-Ruth Ahnert, ed., Re-Forming the Psalms in Tudor England, edited by Ruth Ahnert as a special issue of Renaissance Studies, 29:4 (2015)
+Ruth Ahnert, ed., Re-Forming the Psalms in Tudor England, a special number of Renaissance Studies 29:4 (2015), 493-680

 Select Articles and Chapters

-Ruth Ahnert and Sebastian E. Ahnert, ‘Metadata, Surveillance, and the Tudor State’, History Workshop Journal (forthcoming, Spring 2019)
+Ruth Ahnert and Sebastian E. Ahnert, ‘Metadata, Surveillance, and the Tudor State’, History Workshop Journal 87 (2019), 27-51

 Ruth Ahnert, 'Maps Versus Networks', in News Networks in Early Modern Europe, ed.
 Noah Moxham and Joad Raymond (Brill, 2016)